gts-conqueror/Rhandum_Archive_of_Talents/[Batch 1]Rhandum_Archive_of_Talents/Clown: Talents.md

 - **Left: Purity of Imagination**
   - 10% chance to summon origami familiars onto the opponent’s board (150% monster health).
-  - Upon their defeat, summons a light beam that exorcises the first 3 monsters on the board.
+  - Upon their defeat, summons a light beam that exorcises the first 3 monsters on your board.

 - **Right: Art of Craft**
   - 8% chance to summon a balloon on the opponent’s board.